technologiestiftung/freemove-website/README.md

 ### Project partners

 If you need to make changes to the [project partners](https://www.freemove.space/partners/) section, go to `src/partners`.
-YOu will find sevral folders which each hold the content of one ofg the project partners.
+You will find several folders which each hold the content of one of the project partners.
 Inside a folder, the `.json` file holds general information about the responsible person of the partner, `index.md` is the place for the detailed text about said person. `school.md` holds the content that is displayed in the project partners overview page.

-> Remember to add a new image, should the responsoble person change.
+> Remember to add a new image should the responsoble person change.

 ### Documents (PDFs etc.)